donders-research-data-management/rdm-wiki/rdm-wiki/en/development/vocabularies.md

 The first two controlled vocabularies for keywords are `SFN2013` and `MeSH2015`.
 They are referred to as `keyword_SFN2013` and `keyword_MeSH2015` as repeatable collection attributes.
 The demand of supporting more controlled vocabularies is foreseeable.

+The JSON and CSV representations of these two list of keywords can be found [here](https://github.com/donders-research-data-management/rdm-ontology/tree/master/vocabulary/collection_keyword).

 ## Identifier systems for external content

 External contents are objects (e.g. data, publications) of which the contents are not stored in the RDM system.
 Instead, they are referred by _identifiers_.